EdricY/Bouncy-Loot-God/README.md

 ]

 ```
 In the console, use `pyexec BouncyLootGod\__init__.py` to re-execute the mod code.
 (You may still need to disable/re-enable the mod.)
-This doesn't seem to update other imported files, so if you made changes to files other than `__init__.py`, you will probably need to restart the game.

 For developing the AP world, I don't have a good process haha...
 I just have the Archipelago project open in PyCharm and copy the files over to commit.
 You could probably create a symlink or something similar within Archipelago/custom_worlds to point to worlds/borderlands2 in this repo.

+Alternatively, if you don't want to run the Archipelago codebase from source, generate the `.apworld` file and open it or add it to your installed version of the Archipelago Launcher.
+Now just test it like it's live.
+`python zip-it.py deployap` makes this even faster

 Generation can be tested quickly with by running the exe from command line: `C:\ProgramData\Archipelago\ArchipelagoGenerate.exe`